 While the book of Acts lacks the word "deacon," many scholars believe that Acts shows the appointing of the early church's first deacons.
-In Acts 6, seven men are chosen to assist the local church in its ministry to widows.
+In Acts 6, seven men are chosen to serve the assist the local church in their ministry to widows.
 Apparently the spiritual and physical needs of the church in Jerusalem had grown too expansive for the elders to manage on their own.
 The elders, wanting to remain faithful to their appointed ministry of prayer and the Word, appointed godly men to fill the need of the hour.

 The men in Acts 6 are described as being "of good reputation, full of the Spirit and wisdom" (Acts 6:3 CSB).
 Later, the Apostle Paul would offer a more expansive list of requirements for deacons.
-In his letter to Timothy, Paul writes,
+In his letter to Timothy, Paul writes, everything.
+Deacons are to be husbands of one wife, managing their children and their own households competently.

 Deacons, likewise, should be worthy of respect, not hypocritical, not drinking a lot of wine, not greedy for money, holding the mystery of the faith with a clear conscience.
 They must also be tested first; if they prove blameless, then they can serve as deacons.
-Wives, too, must be worthy of respect, not slanderers, self-controlled, faithful in everything.
-Deacons are to be husbands of one wife, managing their children and their own households competently.
-(1 Timothy 3:8-12 CSB)
+Wives, too, must be worthy of respect, not slanderers, self-controlled, faithful in